canberra-code-dojo/fcis/README.md

 ## Contributing

 Contributions are welcome.
-Please refer to [CONTRIBUTING.md](./CONTRIBUTING.md) for instructions on how to contribute.
+If you would like to contribute a new implementation of the kata in a different language, please refer to [CONTRIBUTING.md](./CONTRIBUTING.md) for instructions.

 ## License